mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 centred around the Sanches system itself – are primarily focused on serving the Core.
-Its two industrial worlds, Alekvadin and Dudin, manufacture many of the sector’s consumer electronics and entertainment devices.
+Its two industrial worlds, Alekvadin and Dudin, manufacture many of the sector's consumer electronics and entertainment devices.
 Sanches brings in a great deal of wealth from the sales of its products to the other worlds of the Core and exports to other sectors.
 The business of the